-- Children of Zambrano Carers (person from a non-EEA state whose residence is required in order to enable a child or dependant adult, who is British, to live in the UK)**
+- They are a child of Zambrano Carers (person from a non-EEA state whose residence is required in order to enable a child or dependant adult, who is British, to live in the UK)**.

-- Children of a subset of failed asylum seekers (supported under section 4 of the Immigration and Asylum Act 1999 - ‘the 1999 Act’)
+- They are a child of a subset of failed asylum seekers (supported under section 4 of the Immigration and Asylum Act 1999 - ‘the 1999 Act’).

 *You will need to provide evidence when you apply.